 The following discussion relates to our financial statements and should be read in conjunction with the financial statements and notes thereto appearing elsewhere in this report.
-Statements contained in this "Management's Discussion and Analysis of Financial Condition and Results of Operations" that are not historical facts may be forward-looking statements.
+Statements contained in this "Management's Discussion and Analysis of

+Financial Condition and Results of Operations" that are not historical facts may be forward-looking statements.
 Such statements are subject to certain risks and uncertainties, which could cause actual results to materially differ from those projected.
 Some of the information presented is forward-looking in nature, including information concerning projected future occupancy rates, rental rate increases, project development timing and investment amounts.
 Although the information is based on our current expectations, actual results could vary from expectations stated in this report.
 Numerous factors will affect our actual results, some of which are beyond our control.
 These include the timing and strength of national and regional economic growth, the strength of commercial and residential markets, competitive market conditions, and fluctuations in availability and cost of construction materials and labor resulting from the effects of worldwide demand, future interest rate levels and capital market conditions.
-You are cautioned not to place undue reliance on this information, which speaks only as of the date of this report.
-We assume no obligation to update publicly any forwardlooking information, whether as a result of new information, future events or otherwise, except to the extent we are required to do so in connection with our ongoing requirements under federal securities laws to disclose material information.
+You are cautioned not to place undue reliance on this information, whether as a result of new information, future events or otherwise, except to the extent we are required to do so in connection with our ongoing requirements under federal securities laws to disclose material information.
 For a discussion of important risks related to our business, and an investment in our securities, including risks that could cause actual results and events to differ materially from results and events referred to in the forward-looking information.
 See Item 1A for a discussion of material risks.